Mojojojoborras/class3-repo/.ipynb_checkpoints/README-checkpoint.md

 ### WHY DID YOU CHOOSE FINTECH AS A CAREER PATH?

   I'm old, so I had an "analog" childhood and witnessed the birth of the internet and the proliferation of personal and mobile computing firsthand.
 The emergence of blockchain has a very similar feel to me.
 It feels like 1997/98 internet.
-Post-Compuserve/AOL but still pre-Google.
-I feel like we're in the "Netscape" phase of a blockchain revolution, and I want to get on this train *now*.
+Post Compuserve/AOL but still pre-Google.
+I feel like we're in the "Netscape" phase, and I want to get on this train **NOW**.